 7. Check local.
 Your local museum, library, or community college may be planning or implementing a makerspace.
 There are many community makerspaces sprouting up around the US and worldwide.
 Don’t be afraid of the term “hackerspace” – it may seem edgier and not really appropriate for school, but it’s likely you will find the same kinds of people passionate about making and changing the world.

 8. Give it a go.
 The Maker Movement for education is like channeling MacGuyver.
 Remember that 80’s TV show where the hero’s main superpower was fixing the world with a paperclip and twisty tie?
 OK, that was fake, but you can do more than you think just by trying something, refining it, and trying it again.
 And if you notice, that’s exactly what iterative design is.
 Why let the kids have all the fun?
 Try some iterative design on your classroom and see what happens.
 You can check off the standards you saw being met after you are done.

 By the way, one of the best parts of the maker education movement is that it’s NOT new.
 It fits right in with what we know about real learning and good classroom practice.
-Chapters 4-6 in the book paint a picture of how tried and true PBL models fit the modern maker classroom such as: What does a maker classroom look like?
+Chapters 4-6 in Invent To Learn paint a picture of how tried and true PBL models fit the modern maker classroom such as: What does a maker classroom look like?
 What does a teacher do?
 Where do you start and how do you get your students on board?
 Resources for Chapters 4-6.